Iteration

 Iterations help establish the cadence of work.
 [Forbes]

-The first version of something can’t be an iteration.
-The word only applies to the repetitions.
-The second iteration of something would technically be the third version, the third iteration the fourth version, and so on—but no one bothers with this minor logical point.
+As the word logically only applies to repetitions, the first version of something can’t be an iteration.
+The second iteration of something would be the third version, the third iteration the fourth version, and so on—but few writers bother with this minor logical point.